 - Preheat Oven to 375 F. Grease a 9 X 13-inch baking pan with cooking spray.
 Set aside.

-- In a large bowl, whisk togetherthe sugar, baking soda, flour, salt and lemon zest.
+- For the CRUST and CRUMBLE: In a large bowl, whisk together the sugar, baking soda, flour, salt, and lemon zest.
 Cut the butter and egg into the flour mixture with a pastry cutter.
 Or you can use your hands to crumble the mixture.
-Dough will be very crumbly.
-Take only about half or 2/3 of the crumble mixture into the prepared baking pan and pat down firnly in an even layer.
-Reserve the other half or 1/3 for the topping.
+The dough will be very crumbly.
+Take only about 2/3 of the crumble mixture into the prepared baking pan and pat down firmly in an even layer.
+Reserve the other 1/3 for the topping.

 For the Raspberry Filling:

-- Bake for 30 to 35 minutes, or until the top and sides of the crust are golden color.
+- BAKE on the center rack in the oven for 25 to 30 minutes, or until the top and sides of the crust are a golden color.

-- Allow to cool completely at room temperature before cutting into bars and serving.
+- Allow cooling completely at room temperature before cutting into bars and serving.
 Or chill before cutting into bars.
 Then cut into bars and serve.